Skip to main content

 4. Strengthen Cashflow Forecasting for Better Decision Making

-Accurate forecasting is one of the most powerful cashflow optimisation tools.
+Accurate budgeting and rolling forecasts are among the most powerful cashflow optimisation tools.

 • Build a rolling 12-month cashflow forecast Update weekly or monthly to maintain visibility.